mickaelbaron/vuejs-polldle-tutorial-src/README.md

 Some technicals concepts in this application:

-* front-end in Vue.js and Vue CLI,
+* front-end in Vue.js 3 and Vite,
 * back-end in Java with MicroProfile and KumuluzEE implementation (JAX-RS and CDI),
 * using the given/when/then style for Java unit test,
 * full build with Docker with multi-stage build feature,